trichem/trichem.github.io/products/ISOAMYLACETATE.markdown

 specification: SPEC_ISOAMYLACETATE
 attributes: []
 usage: [

+]
-    Isoamyl acetate is used for the preparation of many synthetic flavours from apple to piña colada and even coffee, Flavour production is the main area of application for Isoamyl acetate, Over 40 flavours involve the use of Isoamyl acetate, It plays an important part in all beers and is part of the overall flavour profile,
+description: Isoamyl acetate is used for the preparation of many synthetic flavours from apple to piña colada and even coffee,
+    Flavour production is the main area of application for Isoamyl acetate, Over 40 flavours involve the use of Isoamyl acetate, It plays an important part in all beers and is part of the overall flavour profile,